NKI-AI/kosmos-documentation/docs/pycharm_remote.rst

 #.
 Now verify whether your deployment configuration hasn’t been messed up by these previous steps.
 You should mostly check whether the ``rhpc-eratosthenes`` configuration that you created for deployment is indeed still the default, and that it wasn’t overridden by some connection in the remote interpreter.

-You can now check whether the remote interpreter works by going to the Python console in pycharm, this should give you a console on the remote server.
+You can now check whether the remote interpreter works by going to the Python console in PyCharm, this should give you a console on the remote server.
 For example, enter

 .. code-block:: python